 The following table shows the Participants in the CC Project and their respective Combined Cycle Obligation Shares.
 The Combined Cycle Obligation Share is a percentage set forth in each CC Participant's CC Contract that reflects both (a) such CC Participant's percentage share of output and services of the CC Project and (b) the percentage of the CC Project Annual Costs (as such term is defined in the CC Contracts) that such CC Participant is obligated to pay under its CC Contract, except that, with respect to the portion of the CC Project Annual Costs comprised of MEAG Power's Debt Related Costs (as such term is defined in the CC Contracts) pertaining to each series of CC Bonds, "Combined Cycle Obligation Share" means the dollar amount, calculated in accordance with the applicable elections in the CC Contracts, for which the CC Participant is obligated based upon the elections made with respect to the applicable series of CC Bonds.
 See "CC PROJECT PARTICIPANTS ANNUAL GROSS DEBT SERVICE RESPONSIBILITIES" in APPENDIX Q hereto for the current debt service responsibilities of the CC Participants.
-With respect to that portion of the CC Project Annual Costs comprised of MEAG Power's Debt Related Costs pertaining to new CC Bonds, "Combined Cycle Obligation Share" means the dollar amount of each series of CC Bonds for which the CC Project PARTICIPANTS is obligated based upon the elections and the CC Participants.
-With respect to the applicable series of CC Bonds.
+With respect to that portion of the CC Project Annual Costs comprised of MEAG Power's Debt Related Costs pertaining to new CC Bonds, "Combined Cycle Obligation Share" means the dollar amount of each series of CC Bonds for which the CC Project PARTICIPANTS is obligated pursuant to the CC Participants.